Capital Gains Tax on inherited land building Kenya

 15% of Kshs.10,000,000 = Kshs.1,500,000

 That’s double what you should have paid, simply because KRA ignored the acquisition cost!
-This is why the acquisition cost is critical when calculating CGT — it significantly affects how much tax you pay.
+This is why the acquisition cost is critical when calculating CGT.
+It significantly affects how much tax you pay.

 What’s the Big Deal?